DevKudzie/paynow-bridge/README.md

      This will ensure QR codes always use the correct IP address.

 2. **Using the QR Code feature**:
-   - When making a web payment, click the "QR Code" button next to "Proceed to Payment"
+   - Click the "QR Code" button next to "Proceed to Payment"
    - A modal with a QR code will appear containing the current form data
    - Scan this QR code with your mobile device to access the payment page
+   - Works with both web and mobile payment methods
+   - The QR code will include all your form data including payment method and phone number
    - The system will attempt to detect your local network IP automatically
    - For more reliable results, configure your IP in the `.env` file:
      ```